potatoenergy/potatoenergy.site/content/blog/gpt/gpt-gpt4free.en.md

 4. If the update was successful, you will see a message saying that Pip has been successfully updated to the latest version.

-### Update Wheel on a Windows system with Pip already installed, follow these steps:
+### Update Wheel on a Windows system with Pip already installed, follow these steps

 1. Open a command prompt by pressing Win + R and typing "cmd", then press Enter.